 The company's investment policy puts limits on the bond portfolio including portfolio composition limits, issuer type limits, bond quality limits, aggregate issuer limits, corporate sector limits and general guidelines for geographic exposure.
-The bond portfolio includes 98% (December 31, 2012 - 98%) of bonds rated A or better.
 All fixed income portfolios are measured for performance on a quarterly basis and monitored by management on a monthly basis.